MaikuB/flutter_appauth/README.md

                   );
 ```

-If you already know the authorization and token endpoints, then these could be explicitly specified
+If you already know the authorization and token endpoints, which may be because discovery isn't supported, then these could be explicitly specified

 ```dart
 var result = await appAuth.authorizeAndExchangeCode(